 "President Obama's insistence on a return to the 1967 borders is a mistaken and very dangerous demand," former Minnesota Gov. Tim Pawlenty said.

-Several Jewish groups, anticipating the backlash, sprung to the president's defense after the policy bombshell Thursday at the State Department
+Several Jewish groups, anticipating the backlash, sprung to the president's defense after the policy bombshell Thursday at the State Department.

 Liberal Jewish group J Street announced that it "wholeheartedly endorses" the president's outline.